This article is part of the following categories:

 By the time April rolls around, it's easy to glance ahead and see summer coming.
 Warm weather, school vacation, family trip.
 Likely you've already begun thinking about the activity schedule.

-Make some time to sit down with the principal to talk about his goals for next year.
+Sit down with the principal to talk about their goals for next year.
 Will the focus be on raising literacy scores?
-Would he like to improve the library?
-Is he concerned about supplementing the math curriculum?
-Talk about what challenges and needs he sees for the school, and brainstorm about ways the parent group can help.
-Don't make commitments; you're doing preliminary research and will take the information back to the group.
-But let him know that his goals will help your group set goals.
+Would the principal like to improve the library?
+Are they concerned about supplementing the math curriculum?
+Talk about what challenges and needs they see for the school, and brainstorm about ways the parent group can help.
+Don’t make commitments; you’re doing preliminary research and will take the information back to the group.
+But let the principal know that their goals will help your group set its own goals.

 Plan outreach to new parents.
 The amount of involvement you generate dictates in large part what the year will look like.
-If you have a lot of participation, you'll be able to accomplish more.
+If you have a lot of participation, you’ll be able to accomplish more.
 If just a few of you end up doing all the work, your goals will by necessity be more modest.
-So planning out how you will build involvement should be a priority.
-If possible, hold a get-acquainted event for prospective kindergarten parents who want to learn more about the school.
-Do it this spring—it will help new parents get more comfortable with the school, and it will establish your group as a service to parents—not just a fundraising organization.
+So planning out how you’ll build involvement should be a priority.
+If possible, hold a get-to-know-you event for prospective kindergarten parents who want to learn more about the school.
+Do it this spring—it’ll help new parents get more comfortable with the school and establish your group as a service provider to parents—not just a fundraising organization.

-Likewise, plan to keep money in your bank account over the summer so that you can make your first event a welcome-back gathering that promotes parent involvement.
+Keep money in your bank account over the summer so that you can make your first event a welcome-back gathering that promotes parent involvement.
 Make it free or charge just a nominal amount.
-By starting with a social event, you'll give parents a better first impression of your group than if the first thing they hear from you is about a fundraiser or membership drive.
+By starting with a social event, you’ll give parents a better first impression of your group than if the first thing they hear is about a fundraiser or membership drive.

-Take steps to get new officers and committee chairs the information they need.
+Give new officers and committee chairs the information they need.
 Do it now, while retiring officers are still around.
-Ask retiring leaders to gather information into a box or binder to help the incoming officeholders.
+Ask retiring leaders to gather information into a binder or electronic file to help the incoming officers.
 Receipts, forms, planning documents—anything that provides historical information can help newcomers.
 Also, ask the retiring officers to spend some time writing down key directions for the new leaders.
-And arrange one-on-one meetings between old officers and new ones, to provide another means for information to be passed on.
+Arrange one-on-one meetings between old officers and new ones to provide another means for information to be passed on.

 Finally, set a time before the year ends to meet with new officers and committee chairs.
-Discuss what you'd like to accomplish next year.
-Talk about the principal's goals, too.
-And plan some specific ways you'll move toward those goals.
-Now is not the time to worry about the details.
-(Should you have it in the gym or the cafeteria?)
-Concentrate on the big picture, and let the committees work out the details later.
+Discuss what you’d like to accomplish next year.
+Talk about the principal’s goals, too.
+And plan some specific ways you’ll move toward those goals.
+Now isn’t the time to worry about the details (should you have it in the gym or the cafeteria?).
+Concentrate on the big picture, and let the committees work out the specifics later.

 Get everybody focused and pointed in the same direction before summer starts.
-You'll avoid the beginning-of-the-year scramble to get going.
+You’ll avoid the beginning-of-the-year scramble to get going.
 The result: a smoother start with all oars rowing in the same direction.
-Surprises will happen during the year; they always do.
-Your advance planning will make it easier to respond to them.
-It will likely make decisionmaking easier, too.
-But you need to start now to get it done.
+Surprises will happen during the year; they always do!
+Your advance planning will make it easier to respond to them, and it’ll make decisionmaking easier, too.

 Comments